-In accordance with Board Policy 60.C, the Facilities Department will compile this report and keep it up to date.
+In accordance with Board Policy, the Facilities Department will compile this report and keep it up to date.
 However, the Facilities Director may develop a team or committee to help compile and update the report, or ask any other group, such as the Safety Committee, to participate in the update process.
-Information on specific programs such as Title IX, student policy, and ADA compliance should be provided by the Chiefs, Directors, or Coordinators in charge of those programs.
-The individual responsible for compiling the report in the current and previous years is listed below for reference:
+Information on specific programs such as Title IX, student policy, and ADA compliance should be provided by the Vice Presidents , Deans/Directors, or Coordinators in charge of those programs.
+The individual responsible for compiling the report in the current and previous years is listed below for reference.
+Questions about the report should be directed to this person:

-• 2016-2019 Jessica Griffin Conner
+• 2016-2023 Jessica Griffin Conner